Originally wrote this as a note to friends.

 What we believe about Covid-19

 It's really bad.
 It probably won't kill us, but if we catch it, there's a non-trivial chance we'd get sicker than we've ever been, suffer longterm damage, or pass it on to someone else.
-Also, Rachel's pregnant.
-We take Covid-19 seriously.
+Also, Rachel is pregnant (37 weeks as of Nov 12).
+This would be an inconvenient time for one of us to catch Covid.

-Coronavirus spreads primarily indoors, by breathing the same air with an infected person for a prolonged period of time.
-So long as no one's sneezing or coughing, we'd need at least 10 minutes in a small, poorly ventilated room with an unmasked asymptomatic carrier to catch the virus.
+Coronavirus spreads primarily indoors.
+So long as no one's sneezing or coughing, we'd need at least 10 minutes in a small, poorly ventilated room with an unmasked carrier to catch the virus.

 The risk of surface transmission is low.
 Despite all the package disinfecting we did back in March and April, there are no documented cases of surface transmission.

-The risk of outdoor transmission is low – even when unmasked.
-Neither protests nor outdoor dining caused a noticeable uptick in outbreaks.
+The risk of outdoor transmission is low.
+Neither protests nor outdoor dining have caused a noticeable uptick in outbreaks.
 Open air seriously impedes transmission.
 Sunlight is coronavirus kryptonite.
-The Risks - Know Them - Avoid Them is a great piece on this subject.

 How we act